s-laugh/nCDTS/$docs/notes.md

 * [ ] babel
 * [ ] Way for developer to choose what version to use (in json, path or other way)
   * [ ] way to maintain it (git branch, git label, git releases)
+* [ ] git submodule for samples

+Process

+Have two ways of controlling the modules:

+1. Using an external JSON file
+2. Using `data-cdts` attributes with JSON objects as values to control the output

+You can combine both ways, the external file as a site wide information, the inline attributes as a per page type of control.

+Could we make it like CSS where the inline overrides the linked file?

+Maybe add a place to title the page with a `data-cdts` attribute?
+This way we control the `h1` and the `title` with the same text

+Should we limit the amount of HTML elements they put in???
+Remove the `main`, `h1`, `title`, and even the meta description.

+Should our script element for our main JS be at the top of the bottom of the page????